COOL-cohort/COOL-site/docs/tutorials/tutorial-input-formats.md

 import TabItem from '@theme/TabItem';

 # How to Load Data to COOL
-This tutorials firstly shows a complete example of using a local COOL package to load the sample sogamo csv dataset and executes a query.
-Then describes briefly how the data in other format can be similarly loaded.
+This tutorial firstly shows a complete example of using a local COOL package to load the sample sogamo csv dataset and executes a query.
+Then describes briefly how the data in other formats can be similarly loaded.
 ## Data sources
 Let's take a look at all the source files:
-* schema file: Each field is described by a triplet of name, time and preCAL (if pre calculation is used for building COOL's cube).
-The charset used to write data in bytes can also be changed in this yaml file.
+* schema file: Each field is described by a triplet of name, time, and preCAL (if pre-calculation is used for building COOL's cube).
+The charset used to write data in bytes can also be changed in this YAML file.
 Please refer to the [schema instruction](docs/Concepts/schema.md) for more details about how to select the filedType.
   ```yaml
   ---
   charset: "UTF-8"